20tab/uwsgiit_console/README.md

 uwsgiit_console
 ===============

-A django app to simplify the use of uWSGI.it api
+A django app to simplify the use of uWSGI.it api with a few extras.

+Real-time notification system for alarms!

 You can take a look at the metrics of your containers, domains or all of the metrics of your domains and containers with the same tag!